midtown-ai/glossary/glossary/r.md

  See also [R], ...

+# Reinforcement Learning From AI Feedback
+# RHAIF

+ ~ popularized by [Anthropic] as a play on word on [RLHF].
+Similar to [constitutional AI]

+ See also [F], ...

-# Reinforcement Learning Human Feedback
+# Reinforcement Learning From Human Feedback
 # RLHF

  Reinforcement learning process using human feedback as a reward model.
 RLHF is use in InstructGPT model, a precursor to ChatGPT model.
 A way to prevent or make [Red Teaming] language models more difficult?